ludei/cocoonjs-plugins/README.md

 Ludei's plugins (also called extensions) are multiplatform Javascript APIs, that work in any of the three environments of CocoonJS: Canvas+, WebView+ and System webview.

-[Visit http://doc.ludei.com/3.0.0/ where you'll find detailed documentation](http://doc.ludei.com/3.0.0/) for all of the CocoonJS javascript plugins.
+Visit [http://doc.ludei.com/3.0.0/](http://doc.ludei.com/3.0.0/) where you'll find detailed documentation for all of the CocoonJS javascript plugins.

+The latest version of these plugins can be found inside the build/ folder.

 Here is a list of the most common APIs you'd be interested in: